Virgin Galactic pushes back next test flight as it makes ‘enhancements’ to its spaceplane

+The decision means that a test flight scheduled for this month, which was to have flown members of the Italian Air Force and the National Research Council, will be delayed until the second half of next year, and commercial service won’t begin until the fourth quarter of that year, the company said.

-The stand down is yet another sign of the complexities of human space flight and comes as a number of companies have been working on flying paying customers to either the edge of space or to orbit.
+The stand-down is yet another sign of the complexities of human space flight and comes as a number of companies have been working on flying paying customers to either the edge of space or to orbit.
 Virgin Galactic has repeatedly delayed flying its paying customers, some of whom have waited years.
-After suspending ticket sales, which had been priced at $250,000 each, the company announced this year it was reopening tickets sales at $450,000 each.
+After suspending ticket sales, which had been priced at $250,000 each, the company announced this year it was reopening ticket sales at $450,000 each.

 In a statement, Virgin Galactic CEO Michael Colglazier said the company’s spacecraft “are designed with significant margins for safety, providing layers of protection that far exceed loads experienced and expected to occur on our flights.”
 The enhancement to the spacecraft “underscores our safety-first procedures, provides the most efficient path to commercial service and is the right approach for our business and our customers.”